-Arturo “Nonoy” Regalado, a known close aide of former Palawan governor and alleged mastermind Jose Reyes, was sentenced to reclusion perpetua.
+Arturo “Nonoy” Regalado, a known close aide of former Palawan governor and alleged mastermind Joel Reyes, was sentenced to reclusion perpetua.

 By RONALYN V. OLEA

 MANILA – One of the suspects in the murder of broadcaster and environmentalist Gerardo Ortega was convicted by a local court March 7.